FAQs about Model Parliament

 How many participants will be chosen?

-124 students will be selected for this program - ideally one student from each provincial riding (electoral district) in Ontario will be chosen.
+If eligible, one student from each provincial riding (electoral district) in Ontario will be selected.

 How much time will I need to commit to the Model Parliament Program?

 Aside from the three days in Toronto, Microsoft Teams will be used to communicate daily with participants in the weeks leading up to the Model Parliament Program.
 Participants will be expected to check in frequently as information and preparatory assignments will be posted in Microsoft Teams.
 You will be required to write your own bill, participate in leadership/party selections, complete quizzes and participate in online debates and caucus meetings.
 You can expect 2-10 hours per week.

 Can my parent/guardian come and watch me in action?